 What Happens In Those Temples?

-We also perform ordinances for the dead.
+We also perform these rituals on behalf of those that have passed on.
 Every day, thousands of people all over the world who have never heard of Jesus Christ die.
 What happens to these folks?

 We believe that the spirits of all of us continue to live here on earth after we die.
 We don’t go to God or heaven or hell just yet.
-During that time, those who didn’t hear about Christ will have the opportunity to hear it from the church that’s organized in the world of spirits, and be able to accept or reject the message.
-We perform all the ordinances for them so that, should they choose to accept the message on the other side, they may also receive the eternal blessings of the covenants.
-This is the reason we do so much genealogy work—making sure our ancestors are good to go, but only IF that’s what the decide to do.
+During that time, those who didn’t hear about Christ will have the opportunity to hear it from the church that’s organized in the world of spirits.
+And they’ll have the chance to accept or reject the message.

 Ultimately, we believe that the Lord has good things waiting for the vast majority of his children, Mormon and non-Mormon.